kezouke/MRI-Diagnosis-API/README.md

 - **Web Application**: A user-friendly interface created using Streamlit for easy interaction with the model API.
 - **Dockerized Deployment**: Both the API and web application are packaged in Docker containers for seamless deployment and scalability.
 - **Network Management**: Utilizes Docker networks to facilitate communication between services.

-## Prerequisites

-- Docker installed on your machine.
-- Basic understanding of command line interface and Docker commands.

 ## Installation